 Conclusion:

 In conclusion, a Skid Steer Loader SWMS is an essential document that outlines the safe work procedures and practices for the use of a skid steer loader.
 The SWMS should include a hazard identification and risk assessment, the control measures to be implemented, and the procedures for safe operation, maintenance, and storage of the equipment.
 It is important that all workers who will be operating the equipment are trained and competent to do so, and that the SWMS is regularly reviewed and revised to ensure that it remains up-to-date and relevant.
-By implementing a Skid Steer Loader SWMS, the risks associated with the use of the equipment can be minimized, and a safe work environment can be maintained.
+By implementing a Skid Steer Loader SWMS, the risks associated with the use of the equipment can be minimised, and a safe work environment can be maintained.